MrQuackDuck/MrQuackDuck/README.md

 ---------------------------------------------------------

 * 🌍  I'm based in Lviv, Ukraine 🇺🇦
-* 🦆  My name is Danyil Primerov
+* 🦆  My name is Danyil
 * ✉️  You can contact me on [Email](mailto:mrquackduckk@gmail.com)
 * 🔼  I'm improving my `C#` skills